-Yaku Consultores was engaged to conduct new baseline studies at the Cañariaco Project, starting from September 2021 and work is nearing completion.
-Their work will be part of the environmental and social impact studies and habitat protection for various exploration phases of permitting including drilling and also for the community and regional stakeholders.
+Yaku Consultores was engaged to conduct baseline studies at the Cañariaco Project, starting in September 2021.
+Their work is part of the environmental and social impact studies and habitat protection for permitting of all exploration phases including drilling and also for the community and regional stakeholders.